arunsupe/semantic-grep/demo/Readme.md

    - Lowering the similarity_threshold allows the program to match less similar words.

 3. **Test Passage**:
-   - We created a passage (demo.txt) with various topics and some semantic overlap.
+   - We created a passage (test-passage.txt) with various topics and some semantic overlap.
    - With a high threshold, we expect sepcific matches.
 As we relax the threshold, we expect loss of specificity.

 4. **Execution**: